RohanAwhad/Ask-Paul-Graham/README.md

 This is a fun implementation of long form qa on Paul Graham's essays.

+## Data

+- Have raw data in `data/raw.json()` currently.
+- Data will be loaded in sqlite essay_db, text will be chunked in  and then indexed in Faiss.

 ## Retrieving

 There are multiple steps in retrieving.